Du Sengming: Mutiny in Jiao province

+Service under Chen Baxian

 Hou Jing Disturbance (548–552)

 In 548, the general Hou Jing, who had defected from Eastern Wei to Liang, rebelled and by 549 had captured the capital of Jiankang.
 Emperor Wu was placed under house arrest and died in captivity.
-The governor of Guangzhou and member of the Northern Wei Yuan imperial family, Yuan Jingzhong (元景仲), was asked by Hou Jing to join him.
-When Chen heard this, he denounced Jingzhong and led his troops to attack him.
-During this, Du and Zhou were both said to be meritorious, and after their victory, Chen compelled Jingzhong to commit suicide.
+The Inspector of Guang and member of the Northern Wei Yuan imperial family, Yuan Jingzhong (元景仲), was asked by Hou Jing to join him.
+When Chen heard this, he denounced Yuan Jingzhong and led his troops to attack him.
+During the campaign, Du and Zhou were both said to be meritorious, and after their victory, Chen compelled Yuan to commit suicide.

-Later, the former Inspector of Gaozhou, Lan Yu (蘭裕), revolted in Shixing, so Chen went to quell his revolt.
+Later, the former Inspector of Gao province, Lan Yu (蘭裕), revolted in Shixing, so Chen went to quell his revolt.
 Du served as the vanguard general and with him, the revolt was crushed and Lan Yu was captured.
-With Shixing pacified, Du together with Hu Ying were ordered to garrison themselves at Dayu and gather the talents of Shixing before embarking north.
-However, Chen's plans to go to Jiankang was opposed by Emperor Wu's nephew, Xiao Bo, who he had initially invited Chen to occupy Guangzhou.
-Chen ignored him, so Bo colluded with the Nankang warlord Cai Luyang (蔡路養) to make sure that Chen never makes it to the capital.
+With Shixing pacified, Du together with Hu Ying (胡穎) were ordered to garrison themselves at Dayu and gather the talents of Shixing before embarking north.
+However, Chen's plans to go to Jiankang was opposed by Emperor Wu's nephew, Xiao Bo, who he had initially invited Chen to occupy Guang province.
+Chen ignored him, so Xiao colluded with the Nankang warlord Cai Luyang (蔡路養) to make sure that Chen never makes it to the capital.
 Du Sengming fought in the battle with Cai when his horse was injured amidst the fighting, leaving him vulnerable.
 Chen quickly rode to battle and gave him his horse.
 With Chen's horse, Du resumed the battle and shifted the tide.
 Cai was defeated and Chen occupied Nankang.

-The Inspector of Gaozhou and Hou Jing's ally, Li Qianshi (李遷仕), occupied Dagaokou and sent his general Du Ping to Ganshi (灨石, located along the modern day Gan River) to reinforce the area.
-Zhou defeated Du Ping and captured Ganshi, causing Li to personally led his troops to retake the city.
+The Inspector of Gao province and Hou Jing's ally, Li Qianshi (李遷仕), occupied Dagaokou (大皋口; south of present-day Ji'an, Jiangxi) and sent his general Du Pinglu (杜平虜) to Ganshi (灨石, located between Ganxian and Wan'an County in Jiangxi) to reinforce the area.
+Zhou defeated Du Pinglu and captured Ganshi, causing Li to personally led his troops to retake the city.
 Zhou and Li were caught in a stalemate, but reinforcements from Du Sengming allowed Zhou to repel Li in the end.
 Later, Li allied himself with a native of Ningdu, Liu Xiaoshang (劉孝尚), and together they laid siege on Chen's army at Nankang.
 Du and Zhou fought the enemy for 100 days, and in 551 they finally captured Li and executed him in Nankang.